-The Offset Z tool in Virtual Surveyor allows you to adjust the elevation of the Elevation Terrain, in just a few steps.
+The Offset Z tool in Virtual Surveyor allows you to adjust the elevation of the DSM with a constant value, in just a few steps.

-- Select the Elevation Terrain item in the Project View.
+- Select the Elevation Terrain in the Project View.

 - Go to the TOOLS tab.

 - Set the offset value in the Offset Z box.

 - The Elevation Terrain item is moved up or down according to the offset value setting.